renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 - Line 103-123: We declare and implement a class `FixtureMyTest2Helper` as before
 - Line 125-129: We declare the class `MyTest2`as before.
 The `RunImpl()` method is now defined later
-- Line 131: We create an instance of `TestRegistrar`, which gets the singleton `TestRegistry` instance and a pointer to the `MyTest2` instance just defined
+- Line 131: We create an instance of `TestRegistrar`, which gets the singleton `TestRegistry` instance and a pointer to the `MyTest2` instance just defined, as well as constructed test details
 - Line 133-138: We implement the `RunImpl()` method of `MyTest2` as before
 - Line 140: We end the namespace Suite2 as before
 - Line 142-154: We declare and implement a class `FixtureMyTest3` as before
 - Line 156-176: We declare and implement a class `FixtureMyTest3Helper` as before
 - Line 178-182: We declare the class `MyTest3` as before.
 The `RunImpl()` method is now defined later
-- Line 184: We create an instance of `TestRegistrar`, which gets the singleton `TestRegistry` instance and a pointer to the `MyTest3` instance just defined
+- Line 184: We create an instance of `TestRegistrar`, which gets the singleton `TestRegistry` instance and a pointer to the `MyTest3` instance just defined, as well as constructed test details
 - Line 186-191: We implement the `RunImpl()` method of `MyTest3` as before
-- Line 226: We retrieve the test registry, and call its `Run()` method
 - Line 193-198: We declare the class `MyTest` as before.
 The `RunImpl()` method is now defined later
-- Line 200: We create an instance of `TestRegistrar`, which gets the singleton `TestRegistry` instance and a pointer to the `MyTest` instance just defined
+- Line 200: We create an instance of `TestRegistrar`, which gets the singleton `TestRegistry` instance and a pointer to the `MyTest` instance just defined, as well as constructed test details
 - Line 202-205: We implement the `RunImpl()` method of `MyTest3` as before
 - Line 212: We retrieve the test registry, and call its `Run()` method